Processing

 Love

-We will gather on this site to confess our sins of racism and hatred, and pray for God to write His law of love on our hearts.
+We gather on this site to confess our sins of racism and hatred, and pray for God to write His law of love on our hearts.

 Read More